 (xv) Inventories

 Cost of raw materials and traded goods comprises cost of purchases.
 Cost of work-in-progress and finished goods comprises direct materials, direct labor and an appropriate proportion of variable and fixed overhead expenditure, the latter being allocated on the basis of normal operating capacity.
 Cost of inventories also include all other costs incurred in bringing the inventories to their present location and condition.
 Cost includes the reclassification from equity of any gains or losses on qualifying cash flow hedges relating to purchases of raw material but excludes borrowing costs.
-Net realisable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale.
+Net realizable value is the estimated selling price in the ordinary course of business less

 (xvi) Intangible assets

-a) Short term obligations
+(xvii) Employee benefitsa) Short term obligations

-employees’ services up to the end if the reporting period and are measured at the amounts expected to be paid when the liabilities are settled.
+Liabilities for wages and salaries, including non-monetary benefits that are expected to be settled wholly within 12 months after the end of the period in which the employees render the related service are recognised in respect of employees’ services up to the end if the reporting period and are measured at the amounts expected to be paid when the liabilities are settled.
 The liabilities are presented as current employee benefit obligations in the balance sheet.

 b) Other long-term employee benefit obligations